jina-ai/jina/docs/get-started/migrate.md

 ````

-- **Accessing non-existent values**: In Jina 2, bulk accessing attributes in a `DocumentArray` returns a list of empty values, when the `Document`s
+- **Accessing non-existent values**: In Jina 2, bulk-accessing attributes in a `DocumentArray` returns a list of empty values, when the `Document`s
 inside the `DocumentArray` do not have a value for that attribute.
 In Jina 3, this returns `None`.
 This change becomes
 important when migrating code that checks for the presence of a certain attribute.